Type of Government

 The Mayhaw Festival is customarily held on Mother's Day weekend each year.
-Family, friends, and guests are welcome to attend and taste the famously delicious Mayhaw jelly.
-Mayhaw Jelly will taste good on just about anything, especially a hot buttered biscuit.
-For more information click on the Mayhaw Festival tab!
+Family, friends, and guests are welcome to come and taste the famously delicious Mayhaw Jelly!
+Mayhaw Jelly is good on just about anything, especially a hot buttered biscuit!
+For more information, click on the Mayhaw Festival tab.

-Marion is one of, if not the, oldest town in Union Parish.
+Marion in one, if not the, oldest towns in Union Parish.
 Marion was settled by pioneers from Alabama.
 Marion was named after Marion, Alabama, which was the old hometown of Marion's first settlers.
 The earliest known family was the David Stewart family.
-In 1832, they built a log cabin four miles south of present day Marion.
+In 1832, they built a log cabin four miles south of the present day Marion.
 Other early families were the Whittles, the Repponds, and the Briands.
 The greatest influx of settlers was in the 1830s.
 The first record of land sale was on June 13, 1839.
 The land was sold to Pascal Traylor by the United States Land Office for $379.
 This area of land is now the center of town.
-Other families before 1850 were the John Traylors, the Powells, the Larkins, the Georges, the Greens, the Lunsfords, the Adamses, the Cooks, the Hills, and the Thomases.
+Other families before 1850 were the John Traylors, the Powells, the Larkins, the Georges, the Greens, the Lunsfords, the Adams, the Cooks, the Hills, and the Thomas families.

-Early Important People: L.E.
+L.E.
 Thomas was born in 1866.
-He is one of Union Parish's illustrous sons.
+He is one of Union Parish's illustrious sons.
 Mr. Thomas became Speaker of the House of Representatives.
 L.E.
 Thomas was the State Bank Examiner.
 He then served as mayor of Shreveport for eight years.
 Dr. John Traylor supposedly built Marion's first store.
 Pascal Traylor built the first saw mill.
 Elias George built the first large house in Marion, now known as the Hopkins House.
-This home was the inspiration of Anna Portesque Harrison's "In the Gloaming".
+The home was the inspiration of Anna Portesque Harrison's "In the Gloaming".

-Early Businesses: The Marion Post Office was originally opened on March 18, 1846.
+The Marion Post Office was originally opened on March 18, 1846.
 It was discontinued in 1867.
 Then reopened in 1869.
-The Marion Post Office has operated continuously since 1869.
 Marion has many churches, the Methodists, the Baptist, Assembly of God, Marion Baptist, and Steadfast Love Ministries.
-Marion State Bank was charterted on February 7, 1907.
-Marion State Bank has been serving customers with branches in Marion, Farmerville, and Sterlington.
-They have ATMs located in Marion, Farmerville, Sterlington, and Bernice.
+Marion State Bank was chartered on February 7, 1907.
+Marion State Bank has been serving customers with branches in Marion, Farmerville, Sterlington, Bernice, and Drew.
 Marion State Bank has been "growing by helping others grow" for more than 100 years!

-Marion is known as the "Friendly Retirement Community".
-For more information, visit Union Parish Tourist Commission website and view the video for additional help!
+Marion is known as the "Friendly Community".
+For more information, visit Union Parish Tourist Commission website!